 “Let’s go into the creepy glowing room, you said.”
 She grabbed a handful of the green translucent wires hanging from the ceiling and tossed them behind her shoulder, smacking him in the face.

 “Agh-!”
 He rubbed his sore cheek.
-“Baby girl, those wires actually hurt, you know.”
+“Those wires actually hurt, you know.”

 Chuckling, he slipped his fingers through hers and took off in a run.
 Continue reading “[Flash Fiction] Starlight”